 How Do I Oil Pull?

 It’s pretty simple, really.
 For starters, you want to make sure you Oil Pull as soon as you wake up in the morning, which is the time at which that there is the largest amount of bacteria build up in the mouth.
 Even before brushing your teeth or drinking, you should Oil Pull.
 By loosening and disrupting bacteria prior to brushing your teeth, it will make your tooth brushing even more effective.

 This is the ideal amount of time to Oil Pull for because it’s long enough to break through plaque and loosen bacteria, but not so long as to cause the body to re-absorb toxins and bacteria.
 It’s important to note that you should not swish too hard.
 You don’t want to end up with a sore jaw and mouth!
 You should also never swallow the oil.
-When you’re done, you should spit the oil out into the trash after you’re finished and rinse your mouth out with warm water.
+When you’re done, you should spit the oil out into a trash can and then rinse your mouth out with warm water.
 Spiting it down the sink drain may clog your pipes.

 The oil you were just swishing is now carrying all of the detrimental bacteria that you were trying to eliminate – getting rid of all traces of it is the way to go.
 Brush your teeth after your mouth is free of oil, and you’re ready to go about your day!